TIBT Home

 Project-Specific Certification

-TIBT offers a project-specific certification system designed to verify, measure, and recognize Indigenous participation across construction and development projects.
-It states that this certification provides buyers, governments, and industry partners with a clear, accountable framework demonstrating how Indigenous businesses, labour, and community engagement are integrated throughout the lifecycle of a project.
+TIBT offers a project-specific certification system designed to verify, measure, and recognize First Nations participation across construction and development projects.
+It states that this certification provides buyers, governments, and industry partners with a clear, accountable framework demonstrating how First Nations businesses, labour, and community engagement are integrated throughout the lifecycle of a project.

 A Certification Built for the Built Environment